(820 ILCS 130/9)

 and shall not be postponed or reset for a later date except upon the

-consent, in writing, of all the objectors and the public body.
-If such
+consent, in writing, of all the objectors and the Department of Labor.

 objection filed separately or consolidate for hearing any one or more